Ama Dablam Expedition - 25 Days

 • Cost for additional trips.

-• Extra hot showers, wife & battery charging on a trek.
+• Extra hot showers, wifi & battery charging on a trek, and Climbing Period

-• Meals in the city except for breakfast and other mentioned special dinner.
+• Meals in the city except for breakfast and other mentioned special dinners.

 • Nepal arrival visa.

-• Summit Bonus, Tips and your approbations to Guide, Herpas and crew Members.
+• Summit Bonus for USD 800/- for each climbing guide, and your approbation to Guide, Herpas, and crew Members.

 Notes

-Altitude Sickness and Acclimatization in The Ama Dablam Expedition
+Altitude Sickness and Acclimatisation in The Ama Dablam Expedition

 Food During the Ama Dablam Expedition